In this article, you will learn

 . -

-Zoom Tool [34] – activates a magnifying glass cursor with a «+» symbol.
-Holding down the
+Zoom Tool [34] – when this tool is selected, the mouse cursor changes to a magnifying glass with a "+" symbol inside.
+If you additionally hold down the key

 alt

-key, the magnifying glass is displayed with a «-» symbol.
-The keyboard shortcut for the Zoom Tool is(Z)
+the magnifying glass will display a "-" symbol instead.
+The shortcut key for the Zoom Tool is(Z)

 . -

-Fit to Width [35] – this tool automatically zooms to fit the Print Item to the page width.
-The keyboard shortcut for Fit to Width is
+Fit to Width [35] – this tool automatically zooms to fit the width of the Print Item.
+Note that selecting this tool immediately triggers the zoom-to-width action.
+The shortcut key for Fit to Width is

 (W)